-Wild Rice with Sausage and Mushrooms
+Wild Rice Stuffing with Sausage and Mushrooms

-This Wild Rice with Sausage and Mushrooms uses wild rice as the main ingredient, with sausage, mushrooms, and fresh or dried thyme adding so much flavor.
+This Wild Rice Stuffing with Sausage and Mushrooms uses wild rice as the main ingredient, with sausage, mushrooms, and fresh or dried thyme adding so much flavor.
 And I’m reminding you about this favorite recipe for Friday Favorites because this is such a tasty idea for a gluten-free stuffing for Thanksgiving.

-And this recipe is great as a stuffing or side dish, but when I took these photos I enjoyed just eating a bowl of it for a quick lunch.
+And this recipe is amazing as a stuffing or a side dish, but when I took these photos I enjoyed just eating a bowl of it for a quick lunch.
 I’m such a fan of wild rice, and I’m hoping this recipe can get you interested in trying it if you’ve never cooked with this interesting ingredient.

 What ingredients do you need for this recipe?